-After the issuance of the County's Sewer Revenue Refunding Warrants Series 2003-C, the County's only outstanding long-term sewer revenue debt will consist of the Outstanding Sewer Revenue Indebtedness.
+After the issuance of the Series 2003-B Warrants, the County's only outstanding long-term sewer revenue debt will consist of the Outstanding Sewer Revenue Indebtedness.
 See "GLOSSARY OF TERMS" herein.
 For a schedule of debt service requirements on the Outstanding Sewer Revenue Indebtedness, see "DEBT SERVICE REQUIREMENTS AND COVERAGE".